kevinbirch/babaganush/README.md

 ## Colophon

-This script is adapted from ["pycheckers"][1] originally written by Jason Kirtland
+Babaganush is adapted from ["pycheckers"][1] originally written by Jason Kirtland
 <jek@discorporate.us> and released under the [Creative Commons Share
 Alike 1.0 license][2].